zhester/winsession/README.md

 special `%UserProfile%` directory to the program to open it in the user's home directory.

-Of course, this is the simplest example, and doesn't really help as much a regular Windows shortcut.
+Of course, this is the simplest example, and doesn't really help as much as a regular Windows shortcut.
 The difference here is the `filemanager` configuration item contains a list of windows that are launched.
 Multiple windows with various dimensions and arguments can be given here.